PunkEditors/RealPeerReview/README.md

 ## How can Journals use it?

 Brave journals can completely skip classic peer review and move on to real peer review.
 Papers are no longer accepted / rejected, but after an editorial screening (which can be as though as you want) you can track how much support they receive.
-Editors can further sumarize the *why?* free text box.
+Some journals may want to add a discusion section in case anyone want to expand.
+In any case, an important feature is that papers can have versions (preprints already have those), so authors with negative feed-back can enhance the paper.
+Scientists who did not trust the first version can be automatically informed, so they can check the next version if desired.
+Editors can further sumarize the *why?* free text box to highlight the best papers.
 Of course, uptake is key here, so creating a supporting community is the first step to make this work, and encourage people to rate papers from their peers.

 I would love to integrate this workflow in the Punk-Editors journal.